ics637/ics637-project-limkhaiin/README.md

 ## Result
 The result shows that the Wav2vec model achieved 80% training auroc and 70% validation auroc scores.
 Note that the Wav2vec model was firstly trained with a learning rate 1e-7 for 2-3 epochs and later trained with le-5.
 Yamnet model achieved 80% training accuracy and 68% validation accuracy.
 For the test scores, Wav2vec achieved 68% auroc scores and the Yamnet model only achieved 50% accuracy.

-# Cross-validation
+## Cross-validation
-I perform cross-validation on the Wav2vec model to tune the learning rate in the first model.
+I perform cross-validation on the Wav2vec model to tune the learning rate.